coolcsn/CsnUser/README.md

 Configuration
 -------------
-CsnUser requires setting up a Connection for Doctrine and a simple Mail configuration.
+CsnUser requires setting up a Connection for Doctrine, a simple Mail configuration and importing a database schema.

-1. Doctrine configuration example is located in `./vendor/coolcsn/csn-user/config/doctrineorm.local.php.dist`.
-Move it to `./config/autoload/doctrineorm.local.php` replacing the tokens.
+1. Create a new database (or use an existing one, dedicated to your application) and import the sample SQL schema located in `./vendor/coolcsn/CsnUser/data/csnDatabase.sql`.
+You can easily do that with *PhpMyAdmin* for instance.

-2. Mail Configuration example is located in `./vendor/coolcsn/csn-user/config/mail.config.local.php.dist`.
-Move it to `./config/autoload/mail.config.local.php` replacing the tokens.
+2. Copy the sample Doctrine configuration from `./vendor/coolcsn/csn-user/config/doctrineorm.local.php.dist` to `./config/autoload` renaming it to **doctrineorm.local.php**.
+Edit the file, replacing the values (*username*, *password*, etc) with your personal database parameters.

-3. Import the SQL schema located in `./vendor/coolcsn/CsnUser/data/csnDatabase.sql` (by using for example *phpMyAdmin*).
-Another option is to use the doctrine-module tool, but this way you will have to import sample Roles and Languages manually in your database.
+3. Copy the sample Mail configuration from `./vendor/coolcsn/csn-user/config/mail.config.local.php.dist` to `./config/autoload` renaming it to **mail.config.local.php**.
+Edit the file, replacing the values (*host*, *username*, etc) with your SMTP server parameters.

 Options
 -------